-Also known as “Quarters” or “chix”, 1.25-pound lobsters are favored for the extra sweet and tender meat they produce.
-The downside of these smaller lobsters is that, by most people’s standards, they don’t really produce enough meat for a full meal.
+Also known as “Quarters” or “chix“, 1.25 pound lobster is favored for the extra sweet and tender meat they produce.
+The downside of a smaller 1.25 lb lobster is that, by most people’s standards, they don’t really produce enough meat for a full meal.
 If you really like sweeter-tasting lobster but also like to splurge on quantity, not quality, you could cook and eat two per person, but this is usually awkward while hosting a get-together in which nobody is likely to ask for seconds when it comes to live lobster.
-For 1.25-pound lobsters, a better plan is usually to serve plenty of sides with the lobster.
+For this smaller lobster, a better plan is usually to serve plenty of sides.
+Read on to find out prices, preparation methods, and more tips for these perfectly-portioned lobsters.

 Read here about our quality seafood pricing tables.